Ph.D., Queen's Univ. Belfast (2007)

 how it shaped production of particular styles of wine, and whether

-particularly on connections between nationalists in Ireland and India in
+particularly on connections between Ireland and India in

 Dr Regan-Lefebvre’s teaching takes a world history approach to British and Irish history: she encourages students to consider how events in Britain and Ireland could, and did, have global impact or inspiration.
 She particularly enjoys seminar teaching and working with students to improve their writing.